Authentication

 - The token has expired (tokens are valid for a short time after generation).

-reCAPTCHA Actions
+reCAPTCHA actions

 When executing reCAPTCHA on your frontend, use these action names to match what Forte expects: